isabella232/kong-mirantis-blog-posts/Kong Enterprise 2.2 - Kong for Kubernetes 1.1 - Mirantis  Kubernetes Engine/Kong Enterprise, Kong for Kubernetes, Mirantis Kubernetes Engine.md

 ping 172.31.13.110

-Using Private IP, ping MKE from MSR
+Using Private and Public IPs, ping MKE from MSR

 ping 34.220.139.185
 ping 172.31.5.42